jeffpiep/Atari-Basic-Computer-Games/README.md

 For now assume:
 ```
 10 IF A THEN PRINT "A" ELSE PRINT "B"
+20 REM BEXT STATEMENT
 ```
 becomes
 ```
-10 IF A THEN PRINT "A": GOTO 30
+10 IF A THEN PRINT "A": GOTO 20
-20 PRINT "B"
+15 PRINT "B"
-30 REM BEXT STATEMENT
+20 REM BEXT STATEMENT
 ```

 ### `INPUT`